Threats against PM Jacinda Ardern triple in three years

-Threats against Prime Minister Jacinda Ardern have nearly trebled over the last three years.
+Threats against Prime Minister Jacinda Ardern have nearly tripled over the last three years.

 Newshub, citing information released under the Official Information Act, reports that threats to Ardern which have involved the police have spiked from 18 in 2019 – and 32 in the following year – up to 50 last year.